bdrupieski/bdrupieski.github.io/_posts/2016-12-30-building-a-twitter-bot-to-retweet-anagrams.md

 ---
 layout: post
-title:  "Building Anagramatweest, a Twitter anagrammatist to retweet anagrams"
+title:  "Building Anagramatweest, a Twitter bot that finds and retweets anagrams"
 date:   2016-12-30
 permalink: building-twitter-bot-to-retweet-anagrams
 excerpt: Building a Twitter bot to retweet anagrams